iTanzhao/EntityAccessManagement/README.md

 ## Edit permissions
 Double-click the permission icon in the table, similar to permission editing in the Dynamics365 system.
 After editing, click the "Save" button to save the edit.

+## Import to Excel
+The current result can be saved to the desktop.